 Leonard Ruppert, his wife, Alma, and their children.

-James positioned his weapons throughout the house, staging the scene much as would a Realtor who carefully and meticulously places items in preparation of showing a house to potential clients.
+After slaying his family, James positioned his weapons throughout the house, staging the scene much as would a Realtor who carefully and meticulously places items in preparation of showing a house to potential clients.

 Then, when he was satisfied that everything all was in order, James called the police and calmly stated, “There’s been a shooting.”